RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 For more details about the accessibility of the physical space, see our [Accessibility Statement](/about-us/accessibility).

-When you arrive on the first day of your scheduled research visit, you will be greeted and brought up to the reading room.
+When you arrive on the first day of your scheduled research visit, please proceed up the stairs to the second floor.
+The reading rooms are at the end of the hallway.

 We’re an archive of important historical materials, so we do have a few simple rules that we ask all researchers to follow when they’re in the RAC’s